jayasree83/Airflow_Orchestration/README.md

 ![image](https://github.com/user-attachments/assets/9b9d445a-d95e-4950-9a02-a170d1720710)

-Airflow can be launched with "instance-ipaddress":8080
+Airflow can be launched with "instance-ipaddress":8080 (or a port that is configured in inbound rules)

 ![image](https://github.com/user-attachments/assets/5313922e-9e13-475e-a3f7-380c994b9458)